April 5, 1919 - Dec 2, 2015

-Eva M. Noles was a registered nurse, a nursing educator, and a former Director of Nursing at Buffalo, New York’s world-renowned Roswell Park Cancer Institute.
+Eva M. Noles was a registered nurse, a nursing educator, and a former Director of Nursing at Buffalo, New York’s world-renowned Roswell Park Comprehensive Cancer Center.
 The first African-American nurse to train in Buffalo, Eva actually retired twice only to come back to train many people on how to provide various levels of healthcare.
-She was with Roswell Park Cancer Institute for over 30 years, serving in many capacities.
+She was with Roswell Park Comprehensive Cancer Center for over 30 years, serving in many capacities.

 Eva Malinda Noles was born Eva Bateman in Cleveland, Ohio on April 5, 1919.
 Her family settled in Buffalo, New York in 1928.
 She graduated from Hutchinson Central High School in 1932.
 After high school, Eva began thinking about her future.
 For a young African-American woman in the 1900s, options were usually limited to such things as house cleaning, cooking or child-rearing.